 fbpx

-Great Lady of the Resistance: Yvette Lundy
+Great Lady Of The Resistance: Yvette Lundy

 Yvette Lundy was a French schoolteacher and resistance fighter who saved Jewish families and survived two Nazi concentration camps.